Observability

 Setting up Event Exporter for events retention

 A Kubernetes event is an object that shows what’s happening inside a cluster, node, pod, or container.
 These objects are usually generated in response to changes that occur inside your K8s system.
 The Kubernetes API Server enables all core components to create these events.
 Generally, each event is accompanied by a log message as well.
 Event objects are not regular log events, therefore the Kubernetes logs do not include them.
 Kubernetes has no builtin support to store or forward these events on the long term, and they are cleaned up after a short retention time defaulting to just 1 hour.
-In this section you will learn how to configure the Kubernetes Events Exporter and collect and perist those events using Loki
+In this section you will learn how to configure the Kubernetes Events Exporter and collect and perist those events using Loki.

 -